-The Group recognised contingent consideration of £1,588,000 in connection with the acquisition of Townview Foods Limited (see note 31).
+The Group recognised contingent consideration of £1,588,000 in the year 31 December 2012, in connection with the acquisition of Townview Foods Limited (see note 31).
+This has been reevaluated and has resulted in a credit to the income statement of £737,000.
 The directors have valued the contingent consideration using a probability weighted discounted cash flow model.
-The key assumption used in the calculation was an annual discount factor of 7.3%.
-The most significant assumption is the quantum of earnings before interest and tax of Townview Foods Limited for each of the next five years.
-Initially, the directors have used the acquisition model to determine the fair value as this provided the business case to support the acquisition of Townview Foods Limited.
-Turnover and gross profit margins were below what was initially forecasted for the period of acquisition to the 31st December 2012 as they were impacted by the recent economic events.
-However, in future periods, the directors will need to re-assess the performance of Townview Foods Limited, both in the light of actual performance to date and expected future performance, which may require adjustments to contingent consideration.
+A key assumption used in the calculation was an annual discount factor of 7.3%.
+The most significant assumption is the quantum of earnings before interest and tax of Townview Foods Limited for each of the next four years.
+Initially, the directors used the acquisition model to determine the fair value as this provided the business case to support the acquisition of Townview Foods Limited.
+Subsequently, budgets and forecasts have been prepared as part of the Group's financial planning activities which in turn have allowed the estimated amount of contingent consideration that the Group will need to pay to be recalculated.
+Actual performance to date has been below that initially forecast and the events underpinning this will continue to have an impact on the performance of the acquired business.
+Consequently, the Board estimate the amount of contingent consideration that needs to be paid has reduced.
+The Board will continue to assess the performance of Townview Foods Limited, both in the light of actual performance to date and expected future performance, which may require further adjustments to contingent consideration.